 I’ll admit, I bought the book for its cover.
-Inside, the book is alive with insects, shells, small animals, plants, rocks, water, seasons and weather, physical and chemical worlds in nature, and the author’s passion for the natural world.
+Inside, you find insects, shells, small animals, plants, rocks, water, seasons and weather, physical and chemical worlds in nature.
+And the author’s passion for the natural world.

 Inside The Wonderland of Nature: what you will find.